USCIS processing times —

 Last reviewed

-May 2026
+July 2026

 USCIS publishes processing times per form, classification, and service center, and updates them monthly.
-The single biggest lever on this clock is premium processing — an optional paid service that guarantees USCIS takes action within a fixed number of business days, turning a multi-month wait into weeks.
+The single biggest lever on this wait is premium processing — an optional paid service that guarantees USCIS takes action within a fixed number of business days, turning a multi-month wait into weeks.
 It does not change the standard of review or the odds of approval; it only changes the speed.

 Processing times at a glance.